 A ‘No Win, No Fee’ agreement is a contract between a solicitor and a client, who is pursuing a civil claim.
 If the claim is unsuccessful, then there should be no (or very little) cost to the client.
 It is possible that some such agreements may have conditions attached, so you should make sure you are clear where you stand before you proceed with your claim.
 At Truth Legal, we will always be honest with you and explain up front the terms of your agreement with us.

 No Win, No Fee in personal injury, clinical negligence and industrial disease claims

-‘No Win, No Fee’ agreements are quite common in claims for personal injury, clinical negligence and industrial disease, and we deal with many such claims.
-Often, a ‘No Win, No Fee’ agreement is the best way to fund a claim – when one of our specialist solicitors has assessed your claim and suggests proceeding on a ‘No Win, No Fee’ basis, it means that they have analysed the key facts of the case and decided that the claim is very likely to be successful.
+‘No Win, No Fee’ agreements are quite common in claims for personal injury, clinical negligence and industrial disease.
+Often, a ‘No Win, No Fee’ agreement is the best way to fund such a claim.
+When one of our specialist solicitors has assessed your claim and suggests proceeding on a ‘No Win, No Fee’ basis, it means that they have analysed the key facts of the case and decided that the claim is very likely to be successful.
 Very few solicitors will offer ‘No Win, No Fee’ agreements in cases they think they are not going to win, as they are unlikely to get paid!